Home > Project Cars > PROJECT VEHICLE> Lexus GX470 Lower Control Arm Replacement (DIY Suspension Repair Guide)

 With the ball joints separated, the control arm should be free.
 Remove it carefully, noting the position of the bushings and any spacers for accurate reassembly later.
 Now, closely inspect the old control arm for cracks, bends, or worn bushings.
 If you see any signs of damage, replacing both sides is highly recommended.

-Step 4: The New Guard Rises
+Step 4: Install New Control Arm

-Step 5: Reassembly Rodeo
+Step 5: Reassembly

 Repeat steps 2-4 on the opposite side.
 Now, with both new control arms in place, snug up all the bolts to the specified torque using your torque wrench.
 Refer to your repair manual for the exact torque values.
 Double-check everything, then lower the GX and tighten the lug nuts to the proper torque.

 So, there you have it.
 With some determination and this guide, you’ve tackled a common GX ailment and kept your adventure companion ready to explore.
-Now, get out there and discover new territories – your GX is ready to rumble!
+Now, get out there and discover new territories – your GX is ready to rock!

 :: Antonio Alvendia